 If we can’t convince the State’s Attorney to drop or nolle the charges outright based upon all the evidence which we have gathered then the fall back plan is to negotiate a reduction of the criminal charge of criminal trespass to the non criminal infraction of simple trespass.
 Assuming that no property damage occurred and that no restitution is owed to any victim very often the State will be willing to reduce the charge to the infraction charge of simple trespass.
 Your Stamford criminal defense attorney should put together a short but persuasive presentation to the State’s Attorney about your life and why they should give you a “break” because this event was an isolated incident in an otherwise law abiding life and you have a good explanation for why this event occurred.
 Also, in some cases we have been able to negotiate with the State a dismissal of the charges in exchange for the client performing community service hours.
 Keep in mind that having the charges dropped of reduced to the infraction of simple trespass is the best way to avoid a criminal record while maintaining the option to use the accelerated rehabilitation program opportunity in the future.
 The accelerated rehabilitation program in my opinion should only be used as a last resort with a charge as minor as criminal trespass and then only if you have exhausted every other possible alternative option of resolving the case.Let Us Fight Your Criminal Trespass Charge!

 Your initial consultation is always free.
 When you schedule your free initial consultation we will review all of the facts of your case.
-We have 25 years of experience in handling criminal trespass charges in Courts all over the State .
+We have more than 30 years of experience in handling criminal trespass charges in Courts all over the State .
 Having an experienced Connecticut criminal defense attorney to fight your charges will make the difference in having the case dismissed or reduced down to a lesser charge